 First-timers and seasoned Italy travelers often want to travel to the main cities like Rome, Florence and Venice.
 Just as often, however, travelers tell us how much they want to visit quaint towns in Tuscany.
 With endless olive groves and gorgeous vineyard landscapes, Tuscany is home to a host of charming towns and villages.
 One of the most beautiful towns to visit in Tuscany is San Gimignano, which is often nicknamed “Medieval Manhattan.”
 In this guide, you’ll learn a little history about San Gimignano, what to do and see when visiting and of course, how to pronounce it.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 Tuscany is the beloved northern region of Italy most known for its vineyards and countryside beauty.
 To access these beautiful rural towns and vineyards, it’s easiest to travel from Florence and visit the countryside on day trips from Florence.
 While in Florence, however, be sure to soak up the city’s history and culture on one of our many Florence tours.
 Then, take a relaxing Tuscan wine tour the next day.

 San Gimignano History

 So, let’s get this out of the way.
 It’s pronounced Sahn Jee-Meen-YAH-Noh.

 San Gimignano is a hilltop town in the province of Siena, another beautiful town to visit while in Italy.
 When looking at San Gimignano from afar, the medieval architecture almost looks like a line of skyscrapers since the town sits atop a hill.